CRT Engage

 Provider/Funder: Waythrough and Durham Action on Single Housing

-Delivered by one of our Health & Wellbeing Coaches.
-All abilities welcome
+Delivered by CRT Health & Wellbeing Coaches.

 Affordable Afterschool care for children P1-P7, helping families with the cost of childcare.
 Partnering with the local primary school this educational program aims to educate children on the benefits of healthy eating from seed to plate.